Many people think of chronic pain in the same way they think of acute pain. However, in reality, there is a world of difference between the two.

 Traditional thinking about chronic pain blames its existence on damage to tissues.

-In cases of chronic pain where the central nervous system may actually not be functioning as it would normally, pain may be perceived as much worse than what would be expected based solely on the degree of damage to the tissues involved.
+In cases of chronic pain where the central nervous system may not function as it would normally, pain may be perceived as much worse than what would be expected based solely on the degree of damage to the tissues involved.

 In other words, a dog with arthritis may actually be feeling more pain than we would suspect merely by looking at the changes we are able to see in that dog’s joints.